1220moritz/Ooga_Booga_Python/README.md

 - **Find the Best Rates**: Get optimal real-time prices for your trades by leveraging Ooga Booga's liquidity aggregation.
 - **Simplified Integration**: A single API integration grants access to all liquidity sources on Berachain, saving you development time.
 - **Optimal Trade Execution**: Perform efficient trades with minimized price impact and maximum returns for your users.
-- **Enhanced Security**: Execute trades securely via Ooga Booga’s smart contract, which wraps each transaction.
+- **Enhanced Security**: Execute trades securely via Ooga Booga's smart contract, which wraps each transaction.
 - **Asynchronous API** calls using `aiohttp` for smooth, non-blocking operations.

 ## Features